 - Stay zen

-- To move in town, cabs are your friends.
+- In town, cabs are your friends.
 They are cheap and very convenient.

-Woman Safety is a subject that is very dear to my heart.
+Women in Morocco and Women safety is a subject that is very dear to my heart.
 In fact, women safety in Morocco is one of my battle horses.
-And that’s why I developed an online platform to help Moroccan women have more choices when going for outdoor activities, entertainment, places to visit or dine-in etc..
+And that’s why I developed an online platform to help Moroccan women have more safe choices when going for outdoor activities, entertainment, places to visit or dine-in etc..
 But I am going to talk about that in a future article.

-And if ever you get harassed (although it happens quite rarely in touristic places), yelling, screaming and calling for help will intimidate harasser and draw locals attention who will hurry to help you.
+And if ever you get aggressively harassed (although it happens quite rarely in touristic places), yelling, screaming and calling for help will intimidate the harasser and draw other men attention to hurry help you.
 But as I have said, this is a quite unlikely scenario.